Clinamenic/GFEL/content/library/Field Reports/GreenSofa Taiwan.md

 **Grassroots Opportunity Gap:** Among NGOs and public goods contributors in Taiwan, blockchain awareness is still limited.
 For example, **in the 10-year-old civic tech community [g0v.tw](https://g0v.tw/intl/en/), an estimated 80% of hackathon participants have little knowledge of Web3**.
 Despite experimenting with [Quadratic Voting (QV) via the RadicalxChange platform](https://quadraticvote.radicalxchange.org/), the community still relies on fiat-based donations and off-chain voting interfaces.
 No funds are distributed in stablecoins, and no onchain governance is currently used. **This revealed an opportunity for GreenSofa: to introduce Ethereum-based funding tools like Gitcoin QF, Hypercerts, and stablecoin-based sponsorships to these already-activated civic networks.**
 *Reference:* [g0v Hackathon QV video](https://youtu.be/XI8z0v9weFI)

-## What Happened
+## How It's Going
-GreenSofa’s milestones reflect a blend of experimentation, education, and deepening impact:
+GreenSofa’s milestones to date reflect a blend of experimentation, education, and deepening cosmo-local impact:

 ### DAO Evolution
 Three distinct stewardship phases have matured GreenSofa’s governance and strategic focus:

-- As its first leader, Stanley ([Twitter](https://x.com/shi79536?s=21)) laid a solid foundation for Green Sofa.
+- As its first leader, **Stanley** ([Twitter](https://x.com/shi79536?s=21)) laid a solid foundation for Green Sofa.
 Under his leadership, **trust and communication protocols with FAB DAO and the Greenpill Network were established**, **internal governance frameworks (e.g., proposal discussion, voting mechanisms, regular weekly meeting) were built**, **GIVETH verification** was completed, and **critical infrastructure was launched, like the multi-signature wallet** (to securely manage funds).

-- Denken ([Twitter](https://x.com/denkeni)) brought a phase of experimentation and outreach, **launching [Karma GAP profiles](https://gap.karmahq.xyz/project/greensofa), [minting NFTs](https://www.akaswap.com/akaobj/25336) for contributors, and conducting [impact surveys](https://hackmd.io/@greensofa/quarterly-surveys)**.
+- **Denken** ([Twitter](https://x.com/denkeni)) brought a phase of experimentation and outreach, **launching [Karma GAP profiles](https://gap.karmahq.xyz/project/greensofa), [minting NFTs](https://www.akaswap.com/akaobj/25336) for contributors, and conducting [impact surveys](https://hackmd.io/@greensofa/quarterly-surveys)**.
 Under his term, GreenSofa began actively exploring its **identity and positioning—both within FAB DAO and across the international Ethereum Localism community**.

-- With a clear identity now established, Swift Evo ([Twitter](https://x.com/swiftevo1)) is focused on **deepening local-global connections**.
+- With a clear identity now established, **Swift Evo** ([Twitter](https://x.com/swiftevo1)) is focused on **deepening local-global connections**.
 GreenSofa is actively expanding its network through cross-regional partnerships and aligning Green Sofa more strategically with the **broader Web3 and Ethereum Localism ecosystem**, while at the same time strengthening ties with **local Taiwanese NGOs, educators, and public goods builders**.

 ### Global Crowdfunding, Local Impact
 Raised stablecoin funding via Gitcoin, Giveth, and Hypercerts, then redirected it toward civic tech projects like g0v Hackathon, often converting to fiat to respect local workflows.